kieramccormick/kieramccormick.github.io/README.md

     <link rel="stylesheet" type="text/css" href="styles.css">
 </head>

 Hi!
 My name is Kiera McCormick and I am a senior at Loyola University Maryland majoring in Electrical and Computer Engineering with a minor in Mathematics.
 I will be graduating with a Bachelor's degree in Science and Engineering in May 2025.
 I also am involved in the Women's Club Lacrosse team, the Loyola Honors Program, Physics tutoring and TAing, the Society of Women Engineers, the Haig Scholars program, the Institute of Electrical and Electronics Engineers, and more.
+I recently was a finalist for the Choudhury Sarkar-Dey Medal.
 My research and work focuses on the development of Large Language Models for higher scientific research, human and AI comparison and cooperation on Natural Language Processing tasks, advancing open-source science, prompt engineering, question-answer chatbot applications, and more.
 I am interested in exploring the possibilities of machine learning for interdisciplinary fields, and machine translation.
 [Please view my CV here!](./KieraMcCormickCV.pdf)

 <img src="images/headshot.jpg" width="300" alt="Image description">